A Unified Review of Deep Learning for Automated Medical Coding: Conclusion

 \section{Conclusion}

 Recent years have witnessed increasing attention to the problem of automated medical coding.
-This paper reviews automated medical coding from an exciting perspective that unifies existing deep learning-based models into an encoder-decoder framework.
-Specifically, we discuss 1) neural encoders with recurrent and convolutional networks and neural attention mechanism and hierarchical encoders typically used for long clinical notes; 2) mechanisms to build deep architectures, including simple stacking, embedding injection, and residual connection; 3) decoder modules with linear layers, neural attention, hierarchical and multitask decoders; 4) the usage of auxiliary information such as Wikipedia articles, code description, and code hierarchy.
+This paper reviews automated medical coding from an in-depth perspective that unifies a great variety of existing deep learning-based models into an encoder-decoder framework without losing technical nuances in each specific type of model.
+Specifically, we discuss 1) neural encoders with recurrent and convolutional networks, neural attention mechanisms, and hierarchical encoders typically used for long clinical notes; 2) mechanisms to build deep architectures, including simple stacking, embedding injection, and residual connection; 3) decoder modules with linear layers, neural attention, hierarchical and multitask decoders; 4) the usage of auxiliary information such as Wikipedia articles, code descriptions, and code hierarchy.
 Besides, we introduce data for medical coding, the evaluation of medical coding models, and real-world practice.
-We summarize the limitation and point out future research directions at the end of this review.
+We summarize the limitations and point out future research directions at the end of this review.